How to expand PS5 storage

 - Or you can plug in a portable HDD storage solution.

-I'll go into more detail on these options further down, but here's a quick snapshot below.
-A note about read speeds; internal storage solutions plug straight into the console, but external solutions go through a USB cable.
+I'll go into more detail on these options further down, but here's a quick snapshot of the performance differences.
+A note about read speeds: Internal storage solutions plug straight into the console, but external solutions go through a USB cable.
 Now, USB 3.0 is capped at 625MB/s, with the latest USB 3.1 – which is available on PS5 – capped at 1.25GB/s.
 Something to keep in mind.

 |PS5 storage expansion||Read Speed||Can PS5 games be played from it?||Can PS4 games be played from it?||Can PS5 games be stored on it?||Can PS4 games be stored on it?|